 During the recent mortgage upturn of the last decade, it became common to see lenders reducing down payments to 10, 5, 3 or often 0 percent.
 A lender is able to manage the additional risk of the reduced down payment with Private Mortgage Insurance or PMI.
 This supplementary plan protects the lender in the event a borrower is unable to pay on the loan and the value of the property is lower than what the borrower still owes on the loan.

 PMI can be pricey to a borrower in that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and frequently isn't even tax deductible.
 Unlike a piggyback loan where the lender consumes all the costs, PMI is profitable for the lender because they obtain the money, and they are covered if the borrower defaults.

 |The savings from getting rid of your PMI will make up for the price of the appraisal in no time.
 Nobody is more qualified than Robert Ensminger Appraisers & Ensminger Auctioneers when it comes to appreciating values in the city of Harrisburg and Dauphin County.
 Contact us today.|

-The Homeowners Protection Act of 1998 forces the lenders on the majority of loans to automatically cancel the PMI when the principal balance of the loan equals 78 percent of the original loan amount.
-Acute home owners can get off the hook a little early.
-The law stipulates that, upon request of the homeowner, the PMI must be abandoned when the principal amount equals just 80 percent.
+How can a homebuyer prevent bearing the expense of PMI?The Homeowners Protection Act of 1998 forces the lenders on the majority of loans to automatically stop the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
+Wise home owners can get off the hook sooner than expected.
+The law promises that, at the request of the homeowner, the PMI must be abandoned when the principal amount equals only 80 percent.